easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 to generate reproducible tarballs.
-The new method to create archives in EasyBuild 5.0 is fully implemented in Python, which removes our dependency on external tools such as [GNU Tar](https://www.gnu.org/software/tar/) or file compressors for this tasks.
+The new method to create archives in EasyBuild 5.0 is fully implemented in Python, which removes our dependency on external tools such as [GNU Tar](https://www.gnu.org/software/tar/) or file compressors for this task.
 However, extraction of archives continues to work by executing external commands on the host system.

 Reproducible tarballs have the following restrictions: